So you’re thinking about getting Amazon Web Services (AWS) certified. That’s great!

 The course for AWS Certified Machine Learning – Speciality is the one of the newer certifications and focuses on, well, machine learning.
 Imagine that!
 You will be expected to demonstrate an understanding of the underlying concepts of machine learning, such as data collection and analysis, modeling, and machine learning algorithms, as well as proficiency with Kinesis for streaming data collection and SageMaker for building, training, tuning, and deploying machine learning models.

 AWS Certified Database – Specialty

 One of the newest Amazon Web Service certifications, this certification shows you’re capable of recommending, designing, and maintaining AWS database solutions for organizations’ unique AWS database services needs.
 You’ll be expected to understand deploying, migrating, managing, monitoring, and troubleshooting databases; workload-specific database design; and database security.
 You’ll ideally want five years experience with common database technologies, a couple years hands-on experience with AWS, and expertise working with on-prem and AWS cloud-based relational and NoSQL databases.

 Okay!
 So we’ve got 11 total certifications (for now), spread across multiple levels and discipline areas.
 If you’re the sort who just has to collect them all, more power to you.
 But what if you’re following a more focused track, or pondering a career change into cloud computing?
 What certifications should you go after?

 Start with your goal in mind

 Author Napoleon Hill wrote that “knowledge is only potential power.”
 In a similar vein, certifications are only potential career boosts.
-They can open doors, but it’s up to you to make good on the opportunities.
+They can open doors, but it’s up to you to make good on the aws career opportunities.
 To that end, it’s important to think of a certification as a means to an end.
 And what that end is ultimately determines which certifications are right for you.